finleygou/finleygou.github.io/_pages/publications/gpa-marl2025.md

 of guide policy and control the task difficulty from simple to hard.
-Additionally, to validate the effectiveness and robustness of GPA-RL, extensive experiments are conducted across three typical multi-agent tasks in complex environments: encirclement control, formation control, and navigation control, with each task involving both static and dynamic obstacles.
+Additionally, to validate the effectiveness and robustness of GPA-RL, extensive experiments are conducted across three typical multi-agent tasks in complex environments: **encirclement control, formation control, and navigation control**, with each task involving both **static and dynamic obstacles**.
 The experimental results demonstrate that GPA-RL not only outperforms comparative methods but also adapts well to various training frameworks and different guide policies.